Sweeten up your scones with this easy recipe for Iced Raspberry Scones. They are ideal for a breakfast treat or Sunday brunch.

 - ½ cup cold butter cut into small pieces

-- 1/2 cup milk plus extra for brushing
+- 1 cup whipping cream plus extra for brushing

 - 2 tablespoons granulated sugar